IQRA HIGH SCHOOL

 - A school ethos which promotes a positive, supportive and secure environment and gives pupils a sense of being valued;

-- Liaison with other agencies that support the pupil, such as Children’s Social Care, Behaviour Improvement Team and Education Psychology Service;
+- Liaison with other agencies that support the pupil, such Children’s Social Care, Behaviour Improvement Team and Education Psychology Service;

 - Ensuring that, where a pupil subject to a child protection plan leaves, their information is transferred to the new school immediately and that the child’s social worker is informed.

 - Early Help Intervention